Lonicera sempervirens Honeysuckle

 We are not able to offer warranties or extended guarantees on plants due to the sheer number of variables that can affect their growth and survival.

 Our plants are grown on our 30-acre outdoor nursery in Virginia (available by mail-order only).
 They are all considered "perennial" if planted within their preferred zone range.

 Perennials planted in the coldest zone listed are considered "tender perennials", and may not overwinter in a severe winter.
 For example: if a plant is rated for zones 7-10, it would be a tender perennial in zone 7.
 It's best to plant these in spring or early summer, and preferably in a protected area (such as the South side of building).

 You can find your growing zone here: [USDA website]

-Lonicera sempervirens is an evergreen, twining vine that produces clusters of 2" yellow-centered, red, trumpet-shaped blooms starting in mid-spring.
+Lonicera sempervirens is a semi-evergreen, twining vine that produces clusters of 2" yellow-centered, red, trumpet-shaped blooms starting in mid-spring.
+Hummingbirds and bumble bees appreciate it blooms.
 Birds love the red berries that follow.
 Also known as Coral Honeysuckle, this perennial climber has woody stems with attractive papery, orange-brown exfoliating bark.
 Its paired, blue-green leaves are fused at the base.